 No!
 Although our Multicultural Greek Letter Organizations are culturally based, these organizations are made up of members with various ethnic backgrounds.
 In addition, the University of New Mexico and its organizations do not discriminate based on age, color, religion, pregnancy, marital status, veteran’s status, national or ethnic origin, place of residence, political affiliation, or sexual orientation.

 At the beginning of the semester, most organizations hold informationals.
 However, each organization has a different intake process and should be contacted individually.
-You can also give your information to the Greek Life Office and it will be distributed accordingly.
+You can also complete the MGC Interest form and your information will be provided to the organizations you are interested in.

 Stepping is a series of complex, synchronous, and precise rhythmic body movements performed with stomps, songs, or chants created by organization members.